 An incoming claim for a SGLT2 inhibitor will deny if there is not a paid claim(s) for at least 90 days of metformin therapy OR there is no evidence of at least 60 days of paid claims for the requested medication (or another SGLT2 inhibitor).

-NOTE: The Louisiana Medicaid Single PDL for Fee-for-Service and Managed Care Organizations (MCOs) and the Louisiana Uniform Prescription Drug Prior Authorization Form and its instructions can be accessed by the below link or by visiting Appendices A or E of this manual chapter.
+NOTE: Refer to Section 37.5.5 of this manual chapter to access drug specific forms, criteria, and instructions.

 http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf

 Sodium Oxybate (Xyrem®)

 Clinical Pre-Authorization

-Pharmacy claims for sodium oxybate (Xyrem®) will be reimbursed when the prescriber has obtained an approved clinical pre-authorization.
-A diagnosis of narcolepsy or cataplexy must be submitted in the clinical pre-authorization process.
+Pharmacy claims for sodium oxybate (Xyrem®) will be reimbursed when the prescriber has obtained an approved clinical authorization.
+A diagnosis of narcolepsy or cataplexy must be submitted in the clinical authorization process.

 Therapeutic Duplication